Fragment of Kjell Knudde's autobiographical comic about his grandfather's World War II anecdotes, posted on Facebook on 30 May 2024.

 Comiclopedia

 In 2015, Knudde began a close correspondence with Bas Schuddeboom, the editor of the Comiclopedia on the website of comic shop Lambiek in Amsterdam, the Netherlands.
 This resulted into his co-editorship of this encyclopedic reference guide of worldwide comic artists, initiated in 1999 by Lambiek founder Kees Kousemaker.
-Knudde's involvement marked a major turning point in the site's general content.
-His extensive and well-documented analyses inspired Schuddeboom to expand the Comiclopedia's overall tone to more thorough analytical articles, instead of presenting plain biographical info.
+Knudde's involvement marked a turning point in the site's general content.
+His extensive and well-documented analyses inspired Schuddeboom to expand the Comiclopedia's overall tone to more thorough analytical articles, instead of presenting just the plain biographical info.
 One of the things Knudde instigated was the inclusion of historically relevant proto-comic artists - like Hieronymus Bosch and Pieter Bruegel the Elder - with the intention of putting comic art into a wider perspective.
-Thanks to his cultural luggage, he managed to spot interesting additions for the site in the wildest places.
+Thanks to his cultural baggage, he managed to spot interesting additions for the site in the wildest places.
 Over the years, the two editors have been revising older articles in addition to writing new ones.
-An ongoing and time-consuming process, Kjell and Bas managed to maintain the Comiclopedia's reputation.
+An ongoing and time-consuming process, Kjell and Bas have managed to maintain the Comiclopedia's reputation, while their texts are proofread for style, grammar, objectivity and suitability for international audiences by overseas consultant Dan Schiff.

 Knudde and Schuddeboom's "New Deal" of writing articles did not go by unnoticed.
-The Lambiek website has seen an increasing amount of visitors, and is recognized as an important resource by prominent scholars and historians.
-A landmark in their collaboration is 'The Story of Lambiek', an extensive chronicle of the history of Kousemaker's shop on the occasion of its 50th anniversary in November 2018.
-They thoroughly sifted through the store's archives, and constructed their findings into a coherent text, written by Knudde and edited by Schuddeboom.
+The Lambiek website has seen an increasing number of visitors, and is recognized as an important resource by prominent scholars and historians.
+A landmark in the team's collaboration has been 'The Story of Lambiek', an extensive chronicle of the history of Kousemaker's shop on the occasion of its 50th anniversary in November 2018.
+They thoroughly sifted through the store's archives, and constructed their findings into a coherent text, written by Knudde and edited by Schuddeboom and Schiff.
 Their research also formed the basis for the anniversary book '50 Jaar Lambiek' (2018), compiled by Boris Kousemaker, Bas Schuddeboom and Cyril Koopmeiners, that came with an English translation insert by Knudde.
 Bas Schuddeboom once noted that with Kees Kousemaker, Klaas Knol and Kjell Knudde, Lambiek has had three notable associates with the same initials.

 Although he has a wide variety of interests, Knudde often writes entries about Belgian and British comic artists, as well as pre-20th century cartoonists.
 In terms of genres, he enjoys writing about political cartoonists, underground comix, erotic comics, painters, engravers, book illustrators, animators and magazines like Mad Magazine and Hara Kiri/Charlie-Hebdo.
 Much like his writing partner Bas, he also has a fondness for peculiarities and comics from unexpected corners of the Earth.